-As I would see it, if a person is chronically fatigued then they must be over exerting themselves on some level.
-If it’s not the physical level then it maybe on one of the many other levels of the body and mind.
-Emotions, toxic shock, trauma, geopathic stress, fear and anxiety are all possible reasons for fatigue but are not dealt with adequately in the current healthcare system.
-We need to embrace the fact that in order to achieve a holistic person we have to work with a holistic approach which encompasses all aspects of the human being, not just the physical and medical aspects.
+We need to embrace the fact that in order to achieve a holistic person we have to work with a holistic approach which encompasses all the aspects of a human being, not just the physical and chemical aspects.
 This is not enough.

-It really is upsetting sometimes to hear how poorly some people speak about themselves.
-Some people actually speak about themselves in ways they would never speak about anyone or anything else.
-It does not surprise me to find that these people have chronic fatigue or no energy left as they spend most of their time and energy complaining to themselves about themselves.
+I doesn’t surprise me to find these people have chronic fatigue or no energy left as they spend most of their time and energy complaining to themselves about themselves.

-What is missing is the vital understanding and the correct language of the mind and body to empower people to not fear their symptoms but to embrace and listen to them so they can begin to evolve from where they are now to where they want to be.
+What is missing is the vital understanding and the correct language of the mind and body to empower people to not fear their symptoms but to embrace and listen to them so we can begin to evolve from where we are now to where we want to be.

-If I told you that your body and mind listens to everything you say and think and forms your life and your physical world based on these words and thoughts , would you still be saying those things about yourself ?
+If I told you that your body and mind listens to everything you say and think and forms your life and physical world around you based on these words and thoughts , would you still be saying those things about yourself ?